-- Expeditious initiation of adjuvant therapy after surgery is preferred as delay has been associated with worse outcomes. - There is limited evidence supporting dosing recommendations for MCC.
+- Expeditious initiation of adjuvant radiation therapy (RT) after surgery is preferred as soon as wound healing permits, as delay has been associated with worse outcomes. - There is limited evidence supporting dosing recommendations for MCC.
 Dose ranges provided are based on clinical practice at NCCN Member Institutions and clinical evidence from studies of other types of skin cancer.